Enterprise knowledge management guide: Strategy, scope, challenges, best practices, and AI integration

 Conclusion

 Enterprise knowledge management has become a foundational capability for modern organizations operating in complex, information-rich environments.
 As knowledge spreads across systems, teams, and formats, the ability to discover, trust, and apply the right information at the right time is critical.
-By combining clear strategy, strong governance, and intelligent discovery, enterprises can transform knowledge from a fragmented resource into a driver of efficiency, collaboration, and informed decision-making.
+By combining clear strategy, strong governance, intelligent discovery, and the right technology ecosystem, enterprises can transform knowledge from a fragmented resource into a driver of efficiency, collaboration, and informed decision-making.

 Author’s Bio